 We could not understand why people say such nice things about "Swakop."

 Compared to most towns in South Africa, it’s a “hole,” as Kim’s client Ian likes to say.
-Even the name is unattractive.
+Even the name, Swakopmund, is unattractive.

 Maybe it's one of those “most beautiful girls in a small town” situations; people's expectations are too low from having spent too much time in the desert.

-Staying at Goanikontes Oasis, a camp under new ownership and only a 30-minute drive on well-maintained roads outside of town, was an excellent choice.
-It allowed us to check out the town, eat there (Tug lived up to the hype and Tiger Reef’s setting was even better), then get the heck out.
+Staying at Goanikontes Oasis, a camp under new ownership and only a 30-minute drive on well-maintained roads outside of town, was an excellent alternative.
+From there, we could check out the town, eat there (Tug lived up to the hype and Tiger Reef's setting was even better), then get the heck out.

 Clambering around on the big boulders and grippy slopes around Spitzkoppe was easily the most fun physical activity of our whole trip.
 It would’ve been nice to have had more time there.